EricPonvelle/amazonGCQS/_posts/2021-01-22-getting-amazon-gift-cards.md

 layout: null
 ---

 There are two ways to purchase an Amazon Gift Card:
-    1. In a physical form a local store,
+1. physical form at a local store,
-    1. Purchasing a digital gift card from the Amazon web store.
+1. digital gift card from the Amazon web store.

 For information on local stores where Amazon Gift Cards may be published, see the [**Amazon Gift Card**](https://www.amazon.com/b/?node=13582391011){:target="_blank"} website.

 ## Buying a digital Amazon Gift Card

 There are two paths to purchasing an Amazon Gift Card:
 1. Visit the [**Amazon Gift Card Hub**](https://www.amazon.com/gift-cards/b?ie=UTF8&node=2238192011){:target="_blank"}.
+There are three methods for delivering the Amazon Gift Card.
+The purchasing process is the same as the process detailed in **Step 2**, save for how the gift card is delivered.

     ![Amazon Gift Card Hub](gifthub-1.png)

-    1. There are three options of delivery methods: eGift, "Print at Home," and "Mail."
-Choose the method that is best for you.
-In this example, follow **Step 2** for the eGift Delivert method.
-The other methods are require a printer or a mailing address, respectively.
+    1. eGift - This method sends the gift card via email or text message,
-    1. This section allows you to select by occasion.
-This is purely a cosmetic choice.
+    1. Print at Home - This method is the same as an eGift Card with the difference that it is printed at home, requiring the user have a printer or method of saving the gift card.
-    1. This section allows you to purchase a gift to from third-party source, such as Apple gift cards for your Apple account, Visa cards, and Starbucks gift cards.
+    1. Mail - This method will ship a physical gift card to an address that the buyer specifies.
 1. Buying an [**Amazon.com eGift Card**](https://www.amazon.com/Amazon-Amazon-com-eGift-Cards/dp/BT00DC6QU4){:target=_target"}.

     ![The Purchase Details Screen for an Amazon Gift Card](giftcard-purchase.png)